apnadkarni/blt/man/comboeditor.rst

      the left of the insertion cursor.

  **Control** +  **a**
    Selects all characters.
-Positions the insertion cursor at the end.
+Positions the insertion cursor at the end of the text.

  **Control** +  **b**
    Positions the insertion cursor before the previous character.